RyanAnandaP/My-Hoops/README.md

 # My-hoops
-My Hoops is a sneakers website for all the youngsters that want boost up their style
+My Hoops is a sneakers website for all the youngsters who want boost up their style

 Website Prototype Link: https://myhoopsproject.framer.website/